-Neuse River Trail is a 27.4 mile moderately trafficked point-to-point trail located near Raleigh, NC that features a lake and is good for all skill levels.
+Neuse River Trail is a 27.4 mile moderately trafficked point-to-point trail located near Raleigh, North Carolina that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash